inferentialism-ch/inferentialism-ch.github.io/README.md

 ### Overview

-We are excited to announce the international conference **Exploring Reasons, Rationality, and Rationalism**, held at the **University of Zürich** from **10–13 September 2025**.
+We are excited to announce the international conference **Exploring Reasons, Rationality, and Rationalism**, held at the **University of Zürich** between the 10th and the 13th of September 2025.

-The publication of *"Reasons for Logic, Logic for Reasons"* (Brandom & Hlobil, 2024) marked a milestone for the technical and philosophical development of inferentialist logic.
+The recent publication of *"Reasons for Logic, Logic for Reasons"* marked a milestone for the technical and philosophical development of inferentialist logic.
-This conference offered a first collective take on the book’s reception and its potential operationalization across diverse fields, including:
+This conference offered a first collective take on the book’s reception and its potential operationalization across diverse fields, including the philosophy of language, law, linguistics and information theory.

-- Philosophy of Language
-- Philosophy of Computing and Information
-- Philosophy of Law

 The event featured contributions from leading scholars and promising early-career researchers.